JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron

 \subsection{Si/O ratio}

 In the second bottom rows of Figs.~\ref{fig:abunbin}, \ref{fig:abunmet}, and \ref{fig:abunmet_mod}, we find that our stacks generally have lower Si/O ratios than those of the two individual high-$z$ galaxies of GN-z11 and RXCJ2248 (Section \ref{subsec:gnz11}), the $z\sim0$ galaxies, and the MW stars.
-Although it is true that dominant CCSN yields can decrease the Si/O ratio to make the plateau in the low metallicity regime of the K20 model, our Si/O ratios are even lower than the plateau, suggesting that a chemically young gas composition alone cannot explain our low Si/O ratios.
+Although it is true that dominant CCSN yields can decrease the Si/O ratio to make the plateau in the low metallicity regime of the K20 model, Si/O ratios of all our bins are even lower than the plateau, suggesting that a chemically young gas composition alone cannot explain our low Si/O ratios.
 Instead, Fig.~\ref{fig:abunmet_mod} illustrates that dust depletion can significantly decrease the gas-phase Si/O ratio.
 For example, the dashdot curve shows dust depletion of the LMC with the H column density of $N_{\mathrm{H}}=10^{21}$ cm$^{-2}$ \citep{Roman-Duval2022}, which is comparable to that based on our $A_{V}$ values of 0.35--0.58 (Section \ref{subsec:neb}) under the assumption of the empirical $N_{\mathrm{H}}/A_{V}$ ratio for the MW \citep[e.g.,][]{Zhu2017}.
-We find that the K20 model with the LMC dust depletion can explain the low Si/O ratio of the all-sources stack.
+We find that the K20 model with the depletion pattern between SMC and LMC can explain the low Si/O ratios of all our stacks.
 Interestingly, all our stacks have $E(B-V)=0.1$--0.2 (Table \ref{tab:neb}), while the Si/O ratios of GN-z11 and RXCJ2248 with $E(B-V)=0$ are close to those of the K20 model without dust depletion, suggesting that dust depletion causes the low Si/O ratios of our stacks.
 Our findings closely resemble those reported at intermediate $z$, in that a $z\sim2$ stacked spectrum with $E(B-V)=0.2$ has $\log(\mathrm{Si/O})=-1.8$ \citep{Steidel2016}, which is lower than that of a $z\sim2$ lensed galaxy with negligible dust attenuation ($\log(\mathrm{Si/O})=-1.6$; \citealt{Berg2018}).